tildeleb/cuckoo/README.md

 **A**: Sure, but see above.

 **Q**: What hash functions are used?
-**A**: You currently have a choice of an X86-64 accelerated 64 bit hash calculated using AESNI on X86-64 platforms. or Siphash also accelerated on X86-64 but has fallback to pure Go for platforms other than X86-64.
+**A**: Currently only the accelerated 32 bit hash calculated using AESNI on X86-64 platforms.

+Support for other hash functions has to be put back in.
+Siphash also accelerated on X86-64 but has fallback to pure Go for platforms other than X86-64.
+Jenkins and Murmur are also supported.

 **Q**: Why is Delete so slow?
 **A**: Essentially because Delete has to look is t * s places to find the key whereas Go's build in map only has to look in a single place.
 In the example benchmarks t == 2 and s == 8 so s * t == 16.
 Therefor on average Delete has to do 8 lookups to find the key.
 The speed of Delete can be increased by decreasing the number of slots and tables.